zilishen/documentation/content/nms/installation/containers/deploy-nginx-instance-manager-docker.md

 By the end of this guide, you'll be able to:

-- Perform a quick test without persistence
+- Perform a quick test without persistent storage.
-- Persist data to a volume
+- Persist data to a volume.
-- Set the admin password with an environmental variable
+- Set the admin password with an environment variable.
-- Override self-signed API gateway certificates
+- Override self-signed API gateway certificates.
 - Configure user access to the container using an `.htpasswd` file.

 ---